 The basic processes involved in elastic backscatter LIDAR are as follows.
-A laser source emits a pulse of light (typically a few nanoseconds), and as the pulse propagates, the photons interact with particles in the atmosphere.
-Some of these interactions, such as Mie and Rayleigh scattering, result in backscattered photons.
-The photons are collected by the detector and recorded as function of time.
+A laser emits a pulse of light (typically a few nanoseconds), and as the pulse propagates, the photons interact with molecules and aerosol particles.
+Some of these, the interactions with aerosols, such as Mie and Rayleigh scattering, result in photons backscattered to the detector, while interactions with molecules involve absorption of the light.
+The photons that are backscattered are collected by the detector are recorded as function of time.
 This time-of-flight data has a direct correspondence with the range (distance) at which the scattering event occurred.

 Laser system:

-The DIAL system is being designed to span the near infrared spectral region where the greenhouse gases, carbon dioxide, methane, and nitrous oxide, absorb.
-The tunable near IR light will be generated using a specially designed optical parametric oscillator (OPO) and pumped with a 100 Hz Nd:YAG laser.
-The OPO is based on the Rotated Image Singly-Resonant Twisted RectAngle (RISTRA) design which has demonstrated very high conversion efficiency, high per pulse laser energy, and excellent beam quality.
-The proposed DIAL system will implement heterodyne detection and takes advantage of acoustic-optical-modulator (AOM) and electro-optic-modulator (EOM) technology to recover multiple points across the absorption lineshape for each backscatter return signal using a single seed laser and a high speed detector (400 MHz InGaAs APD).
+The DIAL system operates at wavelengths in the near infrared (near-IR) spectral region (1 μm to 2 μm in wavelength) where (i) the transmitted laser light is the most eye-safe and (ii) cheap and portable telecom technology can be leveraged for wavelength tuning and control.
+The tunable near-IR laser light is generated using a specially designed optical parametric oscillator (OPO) and pumped with a 100 Hz Nd:YAG laser.
+The OPO is based on the Rotated Image Singly-Resonant Twisted RectAngle (RISTRA) design which is engineered for high conversion efficiency, large peak pulse energy, and excellent beam quality.
+The DIAL system also implements heterodyne detection and takes advantage of acoustic-optical-modulator (AOM) and electro-optic-modulator (EOM) telecom technology to recover multiple points across the absorption line shape for each backscatter return signal using a single seed laser and a high-speed detector (400 MHz InGaAs APD).